 The Manufacturing Agreement terminates in October 2027 or such later date as required to complete a statement of work (the "Initial Term") and will renew automatically thereafter for successive twelve (12) month periods (a "Renewal Term") unless terminated by either party at least twelve (12) months (if prior to the successful completion of process validation batches for the first product) or twenty-four (24) months (after successful completion of validation batches for the first product) prior to the end of the Initial Term or any Renewal Term.
 The term of each statement of work terminates upon completion of the services under such statement of work, unless terminated earlier.
 We may terminate the Manufacturing Agreement or any statement of work upon ninety (90) days prior, written notice to Societal.
-Societal may terminate a statement of work due to certain delays or inactivity or if the services provided under such statement of work cannot be performed in accordance with applicable regulatory requirements; provided, that Societal shall use commercially reasonable efforts to engage in meaningful discussions with us prior to any such terminate or a statement of work may be terminated by either party for material, uncured breaches or in the event of the other party's bankruptcy.
+Societal may terminate a statement of work due to certain delays or inactivity or if the services provided under such statement of work cannot be performed in accordance with applicable regulatory requirements; provided, that Societal shall use commercially reasonable efforts to engage in meaningful discussions with us prior to any such termination.
+Societal may terminate the Agreement upon six (6) months prior, written notice if all statements of work have been terminated.
+The Manufacturing Agreement or a statement of work may be terminated by either party for material, uncured breaches or in the event of the other party's bankruptcy.